Skip to main content

 • Use head and traffic checks

-• Control speed especially around curves
+• Control speed, especially around curves

-The goal is to confirm that you can drive safely and responsibly in real traffic.
-The test will be terminated if too many basic driving errors are accumulated.
-If you test is terminated for any reason, you will be asked to pull over to a safe place and the examiner will drive the vehicle back to the MVA.
+If too many basic driving errors are accumulated, the test will be stopped.
+You will be asked to pull over to a safe place, and the examiner will drive the vehicle back to the MVA.

 If you pass: